brunomaga/brunomaga.github.io/_posts/2017-11-27-Reinforcement-Learning.md

 which is a fast approximation of the policy gradient.

 <div class="alert alert-warning" role="alert">
 I am looking for a nice application of policy gradient, with coding examples.
-I will try to finish this section in the near future.
+I will try to finalize this section in the near future.
 </div>